A Devotional from the Life of Job

 “Then Job arose and tore his robe and shaved his head and fell on the ground and worshiped.”

-Pain didn’t silence his faith; it redirected it.
+Pain didn’t silence Job’s faith; it redirected it.

 - Job Allowed God to Comfort Him